TIG Welding: What is Scratch-Start, Lift-Arc and HF Ignition?

 The TIG tungsten electrode is scratched on the job to initiate the arc, and must be quickly lifted off the job to try prevent it sticking, but not lifted too far to avoid extinguishing the arc.
 Not a very user-friendly process!

 Whilst some machine suppliers advertise their scratch-start machines as TIG (or stick/TIG), at Weldclass we believe that scratch-start machines are not suitable for TIG use.
-All Weldclass "TIG" welding machines have either lift-arc or HF ignition.
+All Weldclass TIG-capable welding machines have either lift-arc or HF ignition.

 What is Lift-Arc TIG Ignition ?